heroku/app-innovation/README.md

 # Heroku App Innovation Workshop
+What will you be deploying?
+A login form using hapi-auth-register, hapi-auth-login &amp; hapi-auth-jwt2 with a PostgreSQL DB

+See the application running at: https://appinnov11.herokuapp.com/login

 # Adding Heroku Button for Simple Deploy
 <a href="https://heroku.com/deploy">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>

-A login form using hapi-auth-register, hapi-auth-login &amp; hapi-auth-jwt2 with a PostgreSQL DB

 # App-Innovation-Workshop - Exercises